HerbertXHuang/Data-Analytics/README.md

 # Data-Analytics
-Mini projects in data analytics
+This repository contains couple mini projects in data analytics Welcome to check them out!